DevTrainings/GitTraining/18-RemoteRepository/README.md

 ### Checking out a remote branch

+We will use `GitTrainingPlayground2` clone of the repository.

 It may be handy to see the list of branches including remote ones first.

 First let's update the local index from remote.
 This command does not affect your working copy - just refreshes the distributed clone of the repository (which is different from TFS).